Ayala-levi/recipe-app-angular-dotnet/README.md

 - `Recipes` – Recipes table
 - `Ingredients` – Ingredients table
 - `RecipeIngredients` – Join table for many-to-many relationship between recipes and ingredients
+- The complete SQL schema has been committed and is available in the Git repository.

 ---